-National Renewable Energy Laboratory Publications Database: The NREL Publications Database contains bibliographic information about publications developed or written by NREL staff and subcontractors.
-Search the database for publications from 1977 to present on subjects related to renewable energy and energy-efficient technologies.
+The NREL Publications Database contains bibliographic information about publications developed or written by NREL staff and subcontractors from 1977 to the present.
+Search the database for publications related to renewable energy and energy efficiency.

-On July 20, 2016, the Bioenergy Technologies Office (BETO) released a request for information (RFI) entitled “Cellulosic Sugar and Lignin Production Capabilities.”
+On July 20, 2016, BETO released a request for information (RFI) entitled “Cellulosic Sugar and Lignin Production Capabilities.”
 The purpose of this RFI was to develop a list of suppliers who are willing and able to produce and sell cellulosic sugar and/or lignin for use by the research community.
 BETO funding recipients, as well as the general research community, can use this information to determine resources that are available.
 To see the full list of RFI responses available, visit the Cellulosic Sugar and Lignin Production Capabilities RFI Responses web page.

 The SBIR map provides a listing of SBIR competitively awarded projects that are located throughout the United States.
 Additional information about an individual project award, such as the Fiscal Year, state, SBIR phase, program, or funding amount, is available through the map and data table.